Mining & Metals

 So the company turned to Mammoet.
 In 2013, Mammoet had been the first company in the world to move a dragline in one piece, on SPMTs.
-This was in the United States and it greatly reduced travel time from over 30 days, to 12 days.
+This was in the United States and it greatly reduced travel time from over 30 days to 12 days.

-Numerous obstacles were identified, including inclines and declines of up to 10% and the crossing of seven rivers and creeks, 15 power lines, three railways and two highways.
+Numerous obstacles were identified, including inclines and declines of up to 10% and the crossing of seven rivers and creeks, 15 power lines, three railways, and two highways.
 Meeting the schedule was critical since the dates were fixed for crossing power and railway lines.
 Waiting time aside, the team could reduce pure travel time by 44%, saving 22 days out of 50 that were scheduled.

 Averaging five kilometers per day the team made all further infrastructure crossings according to schedule.
-The dragline was delivered at its destination safely, ready to resume its vital work ahead of the agreed schedule.
+The dragline was delivered to its destination safely, ready to resume its vital work ahead of the agreed schedule.